thu-pacman/GraphPi/README.md

-###Step 3 : Run pattern matching
+### Step 3 : Run pattern matching

-GraphPi is based on Openmp to enable multi-threads, so you need to decide how many threads you will use in the process of pattern matching.
+GraphPi is based on OpenMP to enable multi-threads, so you need to decide how many threads to use in the process of pattern matching.
 In our experiment, we use 24 threads.

 ```
 int thread_num = 24;
 ```

-Now, we can run the member function `pattern_matching` of class Graph.
+Now, we can run the member function `pattern_matching` of the class `Graph`.

 ```
 long long ans = g->pattern_matching(schedule, thread_num);
 ```

-And the result is store in variable `ans`（short for answer).
+And the result is stored in the variable `ans`（short for answer).